This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 - Severe combined immunodeficiency (SCID)

 - A bowel blockage now or in the past

 Risks of the rotavirus vaccine:

-Your baby may still get rotavirus, even after the vaccine.
+Your child may still get rotavirus, even after the vaccine.
 He or she may have an allergic reaction to the vaccine.
 This can be life-threatening.

 Follow up with your child's doctor as directed: